H1 Unlimited

-H1 Unlimited is an American Unlimited Hydroplane racing league that is sanctioned by the American Power Boat Association (APBA).
+H1 Unlimited is an American unlimited hydroplane racing league that is sanctioned by the American Power Boat Association (APBA).
 Until 2009, the series was known as ABRA Unlimited Hydroplane, in turn renamed from APBA Unlimited Hydroplane in 2004.
 The H1 Unlimited season typically runs from July through September, consisting of five races.

-A hydroplane (or hydro, or thunderboat) is a very specific type of motorboat used exclusively for racing.
-One of the unique characteristics about hydroplanes is that they only use the water they're on for propulsion and steering (not for flotation) - when going at full speed they are primarily held aloft by a principle of fluid dynamics known as "planing," with only a tiny fraction of their hull actually touching the water.
+A hydroplane (or hydro, or thunderboat) is a type of motorboat used exclusively for racing.
+A unique characteristic of hydroplanes is that they only use the water they are on for propulsion and steering and not for flotation—when going at full speed they are primarily held aloft by a principle of fluid dynamics known as "planing," with only a fraction of their hull touching the water.

 History

 The unlimited hydroplane racing series was founded in 1946 when the unlimited class of boats was allowed to compete following World War II and the subsequent availability of surplus aircraft engines.
 It had been disbanded in 1922 in favor of the newly introduced "Gold Cup Class."